How to get clients: 20 Simple ways to get your first client

 What you need is a solid sales and marketing foundation that will give you the confidence and motivation to show up consistently and attract the ideal clients you’ve been looking for.
 And that’s where I can help.

-In my 5-week live group coaching program, Find Your First Clients, you’ll be guided step-by-step through my Foundations First Framework, so you can stop spinning around in circles and gain the clarity you need to stand out, find your first clients, and start making money in your service business – even if you don’t feel *ready* for clients yet.
+In my 12-week 1:1 coaching program, Find Your First Clients, you’ll be guided step-by-step through my Foundations First Framework, so you can stop spinning around in circles and gain the clarity you need to stand out, find your first clients, and start making money in your service business – even if you don’t feel *ready* for clients yet.

-Find Your First Clients Coaching Program
+Find Your First Clients Program_Business Mentoring for Women

 With the right strategic foundations, you can stop feeling invisible and start standing out, so you can find clients and make sales in your service business sooner.

-Click the button below to find out when the next round starts…
+Click the button below to find out more…

 Did you find this article helpful?
 Don’t forget to Share on Facebook or Pin to Pinterest.